 All Bartons team members are encouraged to participate in our Workplace Giving Program.
 We select a range of beloved causes and, over the years, we have raised funds for many worthy foundations and associations.
-This year through the program we are supporting the following charities:
+In 2018, we are supporting the following charities: